-This salmon salad is a quick recipe packed with protein and healthy fats.
-You can serve it over a bed of greens for a low-carb lunch option, stuff it in a sandwich, or fill your favorite wrap!
+You can serve this salad over a bed of greens for a low-carb lunch option, stuff it in a sandwich, or fill your favorite wrap!

 Salmon salad is made with simple ingredients: a dab of mayo, squeeze of fresh lemon juice, and cumin powder for extra flavor.
 If you want a little “spicy,” sprinkle some cayenne pepper, and you’re good to go!

 I prefer salmon salad over tuna salad for the richer flavor and heartier texture, including the omega-3 benefits.

 You’ll find the ingredients measurements in the recipe card at the end of the post, but let’s give a quick look at everything you need to make a healthy salmon salad:

 - Canned salmon: I recommend boneless skinless salmon.
 Did you bake fresh salmon and have leftovers?
 Use them up!